A Free Family Devotional to Build Christ-Centered Family Culture

 Let’s unpack some of these key areas for opportunity, so you can begin to add your own ideas and implement how you uniquely celebrate as a family.
-Start your journey to a strong family culture now!
+Start your journey to celebrating better together!

-As you seek out types of family celebrations to add to your unique family culture, these basic categories can help you begin to organize your ideas and not miss key opportunities of what to celebrate.
+As you seek out types of family celebrations to add to your unique family foundations, these basic categories can help you begin to organize your ideas and not miss key opportunities of what to celebrate.
 Consider using a family meeting to help you plan these priorities through your year.

 The key moments in each family member’s life are often a common starting point for family celebrations and traditions.
 If you already use some of these strategies, look for ways you can go deeper in these celebrations to connect them more closely to your family culture.